Facebook

 Acknowledge others

-Plagiarism is the use of other people’s words, ideas, designs, materials, research findings or other works without proper acknowledgement.
+When you submit work without acknowledging where you have used the work or ideas of others, could be considered plagiarism.
+Plagiarism is the use of words, ideas, code, media, research findings, internet sources or other material of others as your own without appropriate credit or referencing.
 You should always use proper referencing to acknowledge other people’s work in your assessments and other tasks.
 This is more than just including quotes – you must also acknowledge their ideas and research.

 Use the Deakin guide to referencing to learn how to acknowledge others’ work.
 Before you submit your work, use Turnitin to check if there is any unoriginal material in your work.